Bit Spicy

 • 1 large potato, peeled, diced into 2cm cubes & cooked until just ready to eat

-• 2 big double handfuls fresh spinach, shredded
+• 2 big double handfuls (about 200g) fresh spinach, shredded

 • 4-5 fresh green chillies, chopped (optional)